vmagamedov/grpclib/README.rst

-**WARNING**: this library is a prototype, under active development, please read changelog carefully to upgrade between versions.
+**WARNING**: this library is a prototype, under active development.

-This project is a pure-Python `gRPC`_ implementation, based on `hyper-h2`_ project.
+This project is a pure-Python `gRPC`_ implementation, based on `hyper-h2`_ project, **requires Python >= 3.5**.

+Motivation: ``grpclib`` is intended to implement gRPC protocol in Python once and natively support all concurrency models.
+However, currently ``grpclib`` supports only ``asyncio`` library and only with ``async/await`` syntax, because this is the most modern for Python stack, which was not supported yet.

+Note: Python 2.7 support is not planned, but you can use official `grpcio`_ library for projects with such requirements.

 Installation
 ~~~~~~~~~~~~